 💠 Ask yourself this question: Do I want to be a homeless person with good credit?
 If you expect that at some point you will not have enough money to survive, please think carefully before giving all your money to debt collectors right now!
 I have seen this happen.
 It does not end well.

-💠 Make Good Decisions with Your Money: Food stamps, utility assistance, general cash assistance and other programs will disqualify you if you have over a certain amount of money in the bank.
+💠 Qualifying for Help: Food stamps, utility assistance, general cash assistance and other programs will disqualify you if you have over a certain amount of money in the bank.
 The amount that is allowed varies by program ($2,000 is a common limit for a single person).
 The regulations in most programs will allow you to spend money, and will allow you to own a house and a car.
 Some people find it helps them to pay down a mortgage, prepay a phone or internet bills, pay for critical repairs, or stock up on food or other needed items.
 Do not give your money away.
-Do not prepay rent.
 (Giving away money may cause problems with applying for benefits.
 You are allowed to spend money other ways).

-💠 Try food stamps again: If you have no income or savings and you got turned down for food stamps, or if your food stamps are very low, it may be because you do not know the food stamps regulations.
+💠 Learn the Food Stamps Regs: If your food stamps are very low, or you got turned down for food stamps, it may be because you do not know the food stamps regulations.
 Learn them and try again!

 💠 If you are applying for SSI, the way you are living right now can make your disability check go up or down.
 Learn more about How to Apply for SSI Without Falling into Quicksand.
 Important note: These rules only apply to SSI and do not matter for SSDI.
 If you are not sure what you are applying for: How to Understand the Difference Between SSI and SSDI